Criuleni District

 Criuleni is a district (raion) in the central part of Moldova, with the administrative center at Criuleni.

-As of January 1, 2011, its population was 73,100.
+As of the 2024 Moldovan census, its population was 52,926.

-Toponimics
+Etymology

-The history of love of two young Criu and Lenuța - from neighboring towns, and whose parents forbade them to marry, had a tragic end.
+The name is said to come from the love story of Criu and Lenuța, two young people from neighboring towns whose parents forbade them to marry.
 Finding no other solution, they were thrown into the river Nistru.
-In there came two young parents and relatives, and he wept, understanding the tragedy they have committed.
-Some time passed parents and relatives living on the Nistru river, wanting to be closer to loved ones and the city have called Crio-Lean.
-Over several years the name was changed in Criuleni.
+The parents and relatives of the two came to the river and wept, understanding the tragedy they had caused.
+After some time, these parents and relatives, wanting to be closer to their loved ones, named the city after the two.
+Eventually, the name became Criuleni.

 History

 The first human settlements occurred in the administrative area today, still millennium III-II BC.
 In the fourteenth century, the region was ruled today by the Golden Horde, but by the end of the century after heavy fighting, horde is forced to leave the territory ruled.
 In 1393 Prince of Moldavia Roman I is named "Prince of Moldavia, from the Carpathians to the sea (Black Sea)" The villages in the district with the oldest documentary attestation are Bălășești, Jevreni, Mascauti and Riscova, historically documented localities for the first time 1435–1436.
 16th-18th centuries, the region is developing as peripherals of Principality of Moldova, but all is an important custom on the Nistru, the culture (to build the church), so there has been a significant increase in population.
 In 1812, after the Russo-Turkish War (1806-1812), is the occupation of Basarabia, Russian Empire during this period (1812–1917), there is an intense russification of the native population.
 In 1918 after the collapse of the Russian Empire, Bessarabia united with Romania in this period (1918–1940, 1941–1944), the district is part of the Chișinău County.
 In 1940 after Molotov–Ribbentrop Treaty, Basarabia is occupied by the USSR.
 In 1991 as a result of the proclamation of Independence of Moldova, part and residence of the Chisinau County (1991–2003), and in 2003 became administrative unit of Moldova.